 - The finding that you were at fault in causing the overpayment, or

 - The denial of your request to waive repayment of the overpaid benefits.

 You must file an appeal within 30 days of the date we mailed your decision.
 If you do not file your appeal within 30 days, you must tell us why you are filing it late.
 Unless you can show good cause for filing late, your case may be dismissed as untimely.

+You can use our appeal template (available in English and Spanish) or write an appeal request.
 Your appeal must be filed in writing.
 You can either mail or fax it to the following address (unless your decision has a different address):

 Claims Center Appeals

 Olympia, WA 98507-0018

 - Social Security number,

 - What you are appealing (the reason you were denied/disqualified),